TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Five companies of the Fifth Infantry (Lt.
 Col. John J. Abercrombie, commanding) arrived on the Clear Fork of the Brazos in the Fall of 1851 to begin construction.
 A second fort on Pecan Bayou (now in Coleman County) was planned, but was changed to the Clear Fork where it joined Elm Creek.

 The change brought about immediate hardship, mainly due to a shortage of water and timber.
-S source of building stone was located two miles south along Elm Creek and a quarry was established.
+When a source of building stone was located two miles south along Elm Creek a quarry was established.

 Timber was hauled in from 40 miles away.
 Quarters for the enlisted ranks and outbuildings were of primitive jacal construction, although all buildings had stone chimneys.
 The only completely stone buildings were the powder magazine, storehouse and jail.